-20. The Parent Company is engaged in the business of providing infrastructural facilities as per Section 186 (11) read with Schedule VI of the Act.
-Accordingly, disclosures under Section 186 of the Act is not applicable to the Parent Company.
+- 20. The Parent Company is engaged in the business of providing infrastructural facilities as per Section 186 (11) read with Schedule VI of the Act.
+Accordingly, disclosures under Section 186 of the Act is not applicable to the Parent Company. - 21.
+The figures for the year ended March 31, 2021 have been regrouped and reclassified to make them comparable with those of current year.
+Figures in bracket indicate previous year's figures. @ represents figures less than ₹ 50,000 which have been shown at actual in brackets with @.